 Commit to sourcing at least one item you purchase regularly from a more local and/or ethical source.
 The University’s Great Food at Leeds outlets follow a strict food policy which ensures ethical, sustainable procurement of all food.
 Call in to a cafe or the Refectory and see what Fairtrade, locally sourced and great tasting food they have on offer!

 6. Get digging!

 Growing your own food is a simple and fun way to reduce your environmental impact and get fresh food all year-round.
-Call in to the Sustainability Garden on Wednesday afternoons and take part in an edible gardening session to pick up some tips.
+Call in to the Sustainability Garden and join LUU Rooted on Wednesday afternoons for an edible gardening session to pick up some tips.

 Commit to recycling your waste and donating any unwanted items to charity.
 Need help understanding what you can recycling on campus or at home?
 See our handy recycling guides for tips about recycling on campus and city-wide.